 Corporate Advantage Program

 Our Corporate Advantage Program is designed to promote higher education within North Carolina corporations and companies in order to help build the leaders of tomorrow.
-Through the program, the Montreat College School of Professional and Adult Studies strives to sign an agreement with local corporations and companies for the promotion of the various adult degree programs that we offer.
+Through the program, the Montreat College School of Adult and Graduate Studies strives to sign an agreement with local corporations and companies for the promotion of the various adult degree programs that we offer.

-We’ve arranged for partnerships with a variety of corporations in your area to offer a 10% tuition discount to employees who enroll in a specified program through the School of Professional and Adult Studies.
+We’ve arranged for partnerships with a variety of corporations in your area to offer a 10% tuition discount to employees who enroll in a specified program through the School of Adult and Graduate Studies.
 Check with your supervisor to see if we’ve partnered with your corporation, and don’t hesitate to contact us with any questions.